cod182/ms4-trescars-2023/README.md

 - Linked to via the quick search and more options on the home page or via the New Search button in the header
 - Without a search, contains all the vehicles on the site, with a search, displayed the matching vehicles.
-- Able to filter vehicels by pre-defined search parameters.
+- Able to filter vehicles by pre-defined search parameters.
 - Sort the returned vehicles

 ### Vehicle Detail Page